 Austin’s Best Breweries

-Offering Belgian-style beers close to Archer, as well as tours on Saturdays, the award-winning Adelbert’s Brewery uses non-GMO Bohemian floor-malted barley, Noble hops and fresh yeast, as well as a multitemperature decoction mash.
+Offering Belgian-style beers close to Archer, as well as tours by request, the award-winning Adelbert’s Brewery uses non-GMO Bohemian floor-malted barley, Noble hops and fresh yeast, as well as a multitemperature decoction mash.
 The result?
 A more-complex flavor in each bottle.
-Whether trying a limited-release or a year-round beer, a fruited sour or a canned brew, the tasting room provides additional entertainment: TV, darts, giant Jenga and foosball.
-Or enjoy a cold one outside under the hand-built pergola or while playing a rousing game of cornhole or washers.
-Don’t forget to check out its Facebook or Twitter page for details on which food trucks will be at Adelbert’s when you go.
+Whether trying a limited-release or a year-round beer, a fruited sour or a canned brew, the tasting room provides additional entertainment: TV, arcade cabinets, board games, console video games, darts, Jenga Giant, a pingpong table and a foosball table.
+Or enjoy a cold one and a bite from their food truck, Hot Box Diner, outside under the hand-built pergola.

-Perhaps the quintessential Austin brewery, Austin Beerworks focuses solely on producing canned (not bottled) beer that’s divided into four groupings: Core Four — Peacemaker anytime ale, Pearl-Snap German-style pils, Flavor Country hoppy pale ale and Fire Eagle American IPA — a hearty selection of seasonal brews and what it bills “Heavy Machinery” — a seasonal IPA series.
-Stop by the taproom for a tour and enjoy a cold one, including exclusive taproom-only selections, at the walk-up bar or super-cool, dog-friendly patio.
-And complement that brew with some good grub from a rotation of food trucks that partner with the brewery.
-You’ll be treated to excellent service by the friendly staff and have an opportunity to purchase bold merch with attitude: shirts, headware, fanny packs (yes, indeed), bolo ties, Eagle River tube and the wildly popular “Photorealistic Unicorn” original art, hand-drawn by Austin Beerworks staff members.
-These folks know how to have serious fun.
+Austin Beerworks focuses solely on producing canned (not bottled) beer: Core beers (on tap), plus seasonals, big bottles from their Killer Strains series and new RAD Lab beers (exclusive to the taproom).
+Stop by for a tour and enjoy a cold one at the walk-up bar or super-cool, dog-friendly patio.
+Complement your brew with good grub from Can-tina, its food truck.
+Expect excellent service by the friendly staff and purchase bold merch with attitude: shirts, headware, fanny packs (yes, indeed), bolo ties, Eagle River tube and the wildly popular “Photorealistic Unicorn” original art, hand-drawn by Austin Beerworks staff members.

 Independence Brewing Co.